jhynes94/gait-analysis-device/README.md

 * Program assembled transmitter
 * Program Reciever
 * Connect reciever to computer and open "Processing application" to begin collecting IMU data from transmitter
+* Ask Justin for help because this is not 100% streamlined

 ## License